Happy Friday, or whichever day this finds you at.

-Of course, my heart had always longed for it to be more.
+My heart had always longed for it to be more.
 There was something about his stone-like façade that had intrigued me in the beginning, and once I caught a glimpse of what he was like without it, he became impossible to forget.
-The secrets he hid, the strength he possessed, the authority he commanded… in this world of dark magic and corruption, he was the one person that made me feel secure.
+The secrets he hid, the strength he possessed, the authority he commanded… in this world of dark magic and corruption, he was oddly the one person that made me feel secure.
 He made me feel safe.

-Yet, I had long convinced myself that he was nothing more than a teacher to me, and I was nothing more than a student to him.
-The cracks I witnessed in his marble appearance, more and more recently came across as his trying to make a connection with his student, so he could teach me more efficiently.
-Only now did I see that he had been opening up to me this entire time.
+Yet, I had long told myself that he was nothing more than a teacher to me, and I was nothing more than a student to him.
+On this ship, it was silly to try and be anything else.
+The cracks I witnessed in his marble appearance, more and more recently had to be his trying make a connection with his student, so he could teach me more efficiently.
+Only now did I let myself admit that he had been opening up to me this entire time.

 A butterfly feeling swirled through my stomach at the realization, and I made a note to save the thoughts for another day.

 'I have more pressing matters to deal with right now.'
 I reminded myself as I reached my room.

 It just so happened that I opened my door to find one sitting right on my bed.